 After feeding, the female flea can lay up to 50 eggs each day.
 The eggs are generally laid on the animal, but because they are not attached in any way, they will fall off onto carpeting, furniture, or other areas the animal may walk or lie.
 The eggs will hatch deep within these areas into larvae "worms," and eventually grow, through stages, into an adult that hops back onto an animal host to start the circle of life over again.

 5 Steps to DIY Flea Control

 Homeowners can control flea infestations themselves, but it is important to read all label directions for all products and ensure that the correct product is used for the animal being treated.
 In addition, it is recommended that pet owners talk with their veterinarians prior to beginning a control program and that you take steps to prepare your home for the flea treatment—DIY or professional.

-The best method of flea control is a four-step approach:
+The best method of flea control is a five-step approach:

 This is achieved through treating the pet with a product from the veterinarian or pet store.
 Although over-the-counter soaps, shampoos, and combs are available, it is recommended that pet owners consult with their veterinarians even when using these products.
 This should be done at the same time that the home is treated, or the pet kept out of the home until after both are treated.

 Step 2.
 Eliminate larvae in the home.
 Wash any bedding with which the pet has come in contact, particularly its own bed and the sheets and blankets of any family members with whom the animal sleeps.
 Vacuum carpets anywhere in the home that the pet has been,